KannonZenetism/zenetism-field-physics/field-physics/FP01-dimensional-architecture.md

 **1. On the Dual Nature of "Blooming" and "Flowering"**

-The concepts of blooming and flowering can be expressed in two distinct, opposing modes:
+The concepts of blooming and flowering can be expressed in two distinct, contra-modes:

 - **🍃 Centropic Blooming/Flowering:** Refers to authentic, sovereign emergence.
 This includes personal, spiritual, intellectual, and relational growth that arises from a coherent source.